Wonderland (Erasure album): 2016 "30th Anniversary Edition" US Audiophile Remaster LP

-In December 2016, American boutique record label Intervention Records released an audiophile-quality analogue remaster of the US release sourced from Sire's masters still held by Warner Brothers Records in the US.
+In December 2016, American boutique record label Intervention Records released an audiophile-quality analogue remaster of the US release sourced from Sire's masters still held by Warner Bros.
+Records in the US.
 The release was pressed on 180-gram vinyl and in a 60s-style Tip-On jacket.

 Intervention also planned and begun work on a similar release of Erasure's second album, The Circus, for the first quarter of 2017, but it was withdrawn in February of that year.